internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

-# Installation instructions for dweb-mirror on IIAB on Raspberry Pi 3
+# Installation instructions for dweb-mirror on IIAB on Raspberry Pi 3 or 4

-Note that these will change once IIAB integrates into their main repo.

 If you not installing dweb-archive+IIAB on a Raspberry Pi then one of these documents will be much easier to follow.